dequbed/draft-reitzenstein-auth-opaque/draft-reitzenstein-kitten-opaque.md

 Thank you to Daniel Bourdrez, Hugo Krawczyk, Kevin Lewi, and C. A. Wood for their work on the OPAQUE PAKE that this mechanism is based on.
 Thank you to Abhijit Menon-Sen, Alexey Melnikov, Nicolás Williams, and Chris Newman for their work on the SCRAM RFC, most of which this draft oh so blatanly steals for its own gain.
+Thank you to the KITTEN WG mailing list members, and especially Dave Cridland, Simon Josefsson, Rick van Rein, Stefan Marsiske for their helpful feedback on this specification.

 {:nadja: source="Nadja"}